As Christians, we know Jesus is the reason for the season.

 There are as many ways to celebrate the holidays as there are people.
 I hope this list will begin to inspire you to take your holidays to the next level.
 I’d love to hear how you celebrate and with meaning.

 Adjust and adapt as you see fit.
-So, as we make our Christmas lists, our prayer is that you may find peace in the season of Christ’s birth and hope in the love of God.
+So, as we make our Christmas lists, my prayer is that you may find peace in the season of Christ’s birth and hope in the love of God.